 Measuring the One-Way Speed of Light

-This site references a paper I wrote containing insights into how you would go about measuring the one-way speed of light.
+This site references a paper I have written containing insights into how you would go about measuring the one-way speed of light.

-My paper uses thought experiments and limited mathematics to review how relativity works, and discloses a method and apparatus for accurately measuring the one-way speed of light.
-The test apparatus consists of a single laser, and two unsynchronized clocks.
+The paper use thought experiments and limited mathematics to review how relativity works, and discloses a method and apparatus for accurately measuring the one-way speed of light.

 The paper also discloses how you can use the results obtained to: